Dragon Boat Festival 2025

 Dragon Boat Festival around the World

-Dragon Boat Festival is a public holiday in China, but it is also celebrated in other countries, like Singapore, and Malaysia, and communities throughout the world where the overseas Chinese reside..
+Dragon Boat Festival is a public holiday in China, but it is also celebrated in other countries, like Singapore, and Malaysia, and communities throughout the world where the overseas Chinese reside.

-Dragon Boat Festival 2024 in the Chinese mainland
+Dragon Boat Festival 2025 in the Chinese mainland

 It is a traditional festival and a public holiday in the mainland of China.

-Dragon Boat Festival 2024 in Hong Kong
+Dragon Boat Festival 2025 in Hong Kong

 Hong Kong dragon boat festival

 Dragon Boat Festival is a public holiday in Hong Kong.
-In 2024, the Tuen Ng Festival falls on June 10 (Monday).
+In 2025, the Tuen Ng Festival falls on May 31 (Saturday).
 It is a day off for the general population.

 Dragon Boat Festival in Malaysia

 In Malaysia, the festival is called Tuen Ng Festival.
 It is celebrated by the Chinese community.
-In 2024, the Penang International Dragon Boat Festival will take place on 2 & 3 December 2024 at the Teluk Bahang Dam in Penang, Malaysia.
+In 2025, the Penang International Dragon Boat Festival will take place on 2 & 3 December 2025 at the Teluk Bahang Dam in Penang, Malaysia.

 Dragon Boat Festival in Singapore